svealinnea/Space-Age/README.md

 Should correctly return the users age in Mercury years | 12 | 50

-Should correctly return the users age in Venus years | 12 | 19.35483870967742
+Should correctly return the users age in Venus years | 12 | 19

-Should correctly return the users age in Mars Years | 12 | 6.3829787234
+Should correctly return the users age in Mars Years | 12 | 6

-Should correctly return the users age in Jupiter Years | 12 | 1.01010101010101
+Should correctly return the users age in Jupiter Years | 12 | 1

-Should correctly return the users life expectancy on Mercury | 12 | 6
+Should correctly return a string of the users life expectancy on Mercury even if it is a negative number | 240 | Your life expectancy on Mercury is -760 more years!

-Should correctly return the users life expectancy on Venus | 12 | 9
+Should correctly return a string of the users life expectancy on Venus | 100 |

-Should correctly return the users life expectancy on Mars | 12 | 24

-Should correctly return the users life expectancy on Jupiter | 12 | 60

-Should corerctly respond that a person is not alive if they are 0 | 0 | "You are not alive!"

-Should correctly respond the amount of years someone is over the expectancy if they are | 101 | 1

 ## Technologies Used